Shoe Station Group

 Shoe Carnival Inc. is an American retailer of family footwear.
+In June 2026, the company changed its name to Shoe Station Group Inc., and its Nasdaq ticker symbol changed from SCVL to SHOE.
 The company operates 429 stores throughout the midwest, south, and southeast regions, and Puerto Rico.
-It was founded by David Russell in 1978 and is headquartered in Evansville, Indiana.
+It was founded by David Russell in 1982 and is headquartered in Fort Mill, South Carolina as of 2025.

 The company sells men's, women's, children's, and athletic footwear through its retail stores.
 Its stores also offer accessories such as handbags, wallets, shoe care items, and socks.
 The main difference in Shoe Carnival stores is its concept.
 The Shoe Carnival Concept is creating an urgency to buy through limited time promotions and the microphone.
 The mic person announces "specials" over the microphone.
 These specials include discount, product information, and fun specials which encourage customers to make a purchase.